 Herbert Williams 1876-1876

-Herbert was born in Bredon’s Hardwick in July 1876, the sixth child of Job Williams and his wife Sarah (née Attwood).
+Herbert was born at Bredon’s Hardwick in July 1876, the sixth child of Job Williams and his wife Sarah (née Attwood).
 He was baptised at St Giles’ Church on 13th August but died 2 months later.
 He was buried in the churchyard of St Giles’ Church on 10th October 1876.
 He was 3 months old.

 Jane Williams 1831-1831